carson-g/recipe-app/README.md

 This is a simple web application designed to allow users to search for and find information on thousands of recipes.

+You can view and test out this web app <a href="https://carson-g-recipe-app.netlify.app/">here</a>.

 ## Features

 * Search for a recipe by name OR by list of ingredients